 General Model Structure

 The available data for octopus in the BSAI do not support quantitative catch-at-age modeling for either individual species of octopus or for the multi-species complex.
-There are also no reliable biomass estimates unavailable for Tier 5 methods.
+There are also no reliable biomass estimates available for Tier 5 methods.
 Therefore, we continue to use the alternative Tier 6 method, based on a predation-based estimate of total natural mortality (N) (Conners et al. 2011).

 The 2011 BSAI octopus assessment methodology uses the underlying model from Tier 5, where MSY is obtained at ½ the total natural mortality (in tons).
 For Tier 5 stocks, the total natural mortality is usually estimated as the product of biomass (B) and an instantaneous mortality rate (M), N=MB.
 We use the letter N for the total natural mortality in tons to distinguish it from the M (continuous individual mortality rate) that is used widely in other stock assessment models.
 This method uses data from the AFSC’s food habits database to estimate the total amount of octopus consumed by their main predator in the BSAI: Pacific cod.
 The amount of octopus consumed by Pacific cod is a conservative estimate of the total natural mortality N for octopus, since it does not include mortality from other predators (i.e., marine mammals) or non-predation mortality.
 It is important to note that this methodology calculates a single reference point that is averaged over multiple years in order to avoid assuming a population increase when it is just an increase in predation.
 Therefore, the reference point should be updated every couple of years instead of every year.
 This analysis was first performed in 2011 (Conners et al. 2011) and last updated in the 2016 assessment (Conners et al. 2016).